Jinwen-XU/crefthe/README.md

 <!-- Copyright (C) 2021 by Jinwen XU -->

-# ccref - cleveref with proper definite articles
+# ccref - cross referencing with proper definite articles

 "ccref" is a LaTeX package aimed at helping `\cref` addressing the definite articles properly (especially for the article contractions in many European languages).